TeachBooks/systems-engineering-design/book/chapters/chapter_9_2.md

 * To maintain its position as a main port, the number of flight movements per year should be above a certain threshold.
 * To keep the environmental effects within acceptable limits, in particular noise hindrance but also air pollution, the number of flight movements should be kept below a certain level.

-This dilemma could be resolved by the North Sea Island option: moving the take-off and landing of airplanes to an artificial island in the North Sea which is connected by a train shuttle to the present airport.
+This dilemma (qualitative problem statement) could be resolved by the North Sea Island option: moving the take-off and landing of airplanes to an artificial island in the North Sea which is connected by a train shuttle to the present airport.
 Preliminary studies of such an artificial island by Royal Haskoning & Van Oord are shown in the figures below.

 <div style="text-align: center;">
   <img src="./images/Royal_Haskoning_Van_Oord_Landcreation_2a_S.jpg" alt="Chapter 9" width="70%">